SimoneAstarita/queer_NLP_bib/README.md

 Understanding "Democratization" in NLP and ML Research {A. Subramonian, V. Gautam}, D. Klakow, Z. Talat.
 EMNLP, 2024.

-Stop!
-In the Name of Flaws: Disentangling Personal Names and Sociodemographic Attributes in NLP V. Gautam, A. Subramonian, A. Lauscher, O. Keyes.
-Workshop on Gender Bias in Natural Language Processing, 2024.
+Vagrant Gautam, Arjun Subramonian, Anne Lauscher, and Os Keyes.
+2024. <a href="https://aclanthology.org/2024.gebnlp-1.20/"><u>Stop!
+In the Name of Flaws: Disentangling Personal Names and Sociodemographic Attributes in NLP.</u></a> In _Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP)_, pages 323–337, Bangkok, Thailand.
+Association for Computational Linguistics.

 McAra-Hunter, Dawn.
 "How AI hype impacts the LGBTQ+ community."
 AI and Ethics (2024): 1-20.

-Dev, Sunipa, et al. "Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies."
+Sunipa Dev, Masoud Monajatipoor, Anaelia Ovalle, Arjun Subramonian, Jeff Phillips, and Kai-Wei Chang.
+2021. <a href="https://aclanthology.org/2021.emnlp-main.150/"><u>Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 1968–1994, Online and Punta Cana, Dominican Republic.
+Association for Computational Linguistics.